Bhargavi2212/cloudrun-medios/backend/README.md

 | Doctor | `doctor@medios.ai` | `Password123!` | Consultation workspace, AI Scribe, note approval |
 | Admin | `admin@medios.ai` | `Password123!` | User management, analytics, system configuration |

-Use these for quick demos, or register a new account via the public `/auth/register` endpoint selecting the appropriate role.
+Use these for quick demos, or register a fresh account with a chosen role from the public sign-up flow.
+Admins can deactivate or change credentials at any time.

+> **Deploying to Cloud Run?** Set the `CORS_ALLOW_ORIGINS` environment variable (comma-separated) to include your deployed frontend URL, e.g. `https://medios-frontend-568191718113.us-central1.run.app`.

 ## Environment Variables